DeusExMachinaTeam/EM-CommunityPatch/change_list_eng.md

 * **Vehicle - Hunter**: Hunter's cabins fixes: the same shader as uses for the playable trucks, increasing visual fidelity of the car, logo on the second cab is visible, added more skins (red and blue), additional loadpoints for the lights [[#174]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/174)
 * **Vehicle - Fighter**: the same shader as uses for the playable trucks, increasing visual fidelity of the car, fixed inverted normals, added more skins (red and blue) [[#175]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/175)
 * **Environment models**: giant rework of practically every standalone stone, crag and rock model in the game to patch holes in the geometry and improve models rendering and collisions.
 Collisions were also fixed for few other environment assets namely Stonehenge and factory cistern model [[#193]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/193) [[#226]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/226)
-* **Model - building**: fixed industrial building model (prom_small.gam) lacking window texture one one side, leaving untextured hole [[#107]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/107)
+* **Model - Building**: fixed industrial building model (prom_small.gam) lacking window texture one one side, leaving untextured hole [[#107]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/107)
-* **Model - building**: fixed desert house model (r4_freehouse2.gam) lack of collision box [[#110]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/110)
+* **Model - Building**: fixed desert house model (r4_freehouse2.gam) lack of collision box [[#110]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/110)
-* **Model - object**: fixed railway platform model's (rr_platform.gam) approximate collision box with a better one, to prevent the player from taking damage when climbing it [[#152]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/152)
+* **Model - Object**: fixed railway platform model's (rr_platform.gam) approximate collision box with a better one, to prevent the player from taking damage when climbing it [[#152]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/152)
-* **Model - town**: updated town model minin.gam (used for "Sowth" and "Aeterna"), changing bugged stairs normals, adding collision for the pipes, updating shader to an AO version, increasing visual fidelity and fixing overblown specular parts [[#166]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/166)
+* **Model - Town**: updated town model minin.gam (used for "Sowth" and "Aeterna"), changing bugged stairs normals, adding collision for the pipes, updating shader to an AO version, increasing visual fidelity and fixing overblown specular parts [[#166]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/166)
-* **Models - buildings, props**: updated some props and buildings to use AO capable shaders, fixing overly bright specular highlights in process, including oilmine2.gam, tube1.gam, tube2.gam, tube3.gam [[#228]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/228)
+* **Models - Buildings, props**: updated some props and buildings to use AO capable shaders, fixing overly bright specular highlights in process, including oilmine2.gam, tube1.gam, tube2.gam, tube3.gam [[#228]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/228)
+* **Models - Roads**: improved collisions of road models.
+This makes driving from a road to soil and back smoother, also removing most of the cases where player could damage their truck by trying to drive into the road [[#240]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/240)
 * **Texture**: fixed missing alpha-channel for textured used in ship graveyard models [[#65]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/65)
 * **Effect**: now only one engine can be dropped as a part of the debris left after the explosion of the truck [[#77]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/77)